 Related: Must-Visit Restaurants in New Orleans

-But I was there to taste-test their fancy beignets, of which there were five.
-I chose s'mores and one with a raspberry filling, plus a Vietnamese iced coffee to further my impending sugar rush.
+But I was there to taste-test their fancy beignets, which numbered five.
+I chose s'mores, and one with a raspberry filling, plus a Vietnamese iced coffee to further my impending sugar rush.

 The s'mores pastry was a bit crunchier than expected, which appears to be by design.
 I liked the chocolate frosting and Graham cracker crumbles on top, but I am still not sure what the white liquid filling was made of.
 Marshmallow?